superstreamlabs/memphis.py/README.md

 ```

 ### Creating a Station

+Stations are distributed units that store messages.
+Producers add messages to stations and Consumers take messages from them.
+Each station stores messages until their retention policy causes them to either delete the messages or move them to [remote storage](https://docs.memphis.dev/memphis/integrations-center/storage/s3-compatible).

 **A station will be automatically created for the user when a consumer or producer is used if no stations with the given station name exist.**<br><br>
 _If the station trying to be created exists when this function is called, nothing will change with the exisitng station_